-\$2.0m \$3.4m Expenditure Income
+-\$1.4m \$2.0m \$3.4m Expenditure Net result of service

-Create and maintain neighbourhoods where residents can connect to essential facilities and communit nfrastructure, fostering a sense of community, enhancing convenience, and improving overall quality o No. Action Responsibility 25/26 26/27 27/28 1.1.2.1 Deliver the adopted Capital Works Program to agreed schedule and within approved budget Capital Works Delivery Ι 1.1.2.2 Prioritise and facilitate delivery of infrastructure identified in Council's Contributions Plans using funds held in Council's Contributions Reserve, and where appropriate, facilitate grant readiness Strategic Planning 1.1.2.3 Enhance community involvement in our community centres and Town Hall through targeted initiatives that increase usage and availability Community and Recreation 1.1.2.4 Facilitate the Local Urban Development Program to monitor the supply of residential and employment land across the city, and identify required supporting infrastructure Strategic Planning 1.1.2.5 Develop a Community Infrastructure Strategy to ensure our neighbourhoods have the right mix of facilities, open spaces, and services for connected living Assets and Engineering
+Create and maintain neighbourhoods where residents can connect to essential facilities and community infrastructure, fostering a sense of community, enhancing convenience, and improving overall quality of life.

+No. Action Responsibility 25/26 26/27 27/28 28/29 1.1.2.1 Deliver the adopted Capital Works Program to agreed schedule and within approved budget Capital Works Delivery 1.1.2.2 Prioritise and facilitate delivery of infrastructure identified in Council's Contributions Plans using tunds held in Council's Contributions Reserve, and where appropriate, facilitate grant readiness Strategic Planning 1.1.2.3 Enhance community involvement in our community centres and Town Hall through targeted initiatives that increase usage and availability Community and Recreation 1.1.2.4 Facilitate the Local Urban Development Program to monitor the supply of reside and employment land across the city, ar identify required supporting infrastructu Strategic Planning 1.1.2.5 Develop a Community Infrastructure Strategy to ensure our neighbourhoods have the right mix of facilities, open spaces, and services for connected living Assets and Engineering